USS Theodore Roosevelt Indian Island

 |0

-This work, USS Theodore Roosevelt Indian Island [Image 4 of 4], by PO2 Ikia Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt Indian Island, by PO2 Ikia Walker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.